On this page, you'll find everything you need to learn Mandarin Chinese from scratch.

 Can’t wait for the next episode of the Game of Thrones?
 Why not consider watching some Chinese historical dramas instead?

 China has a reputation for entertaining, high-quality TV shows and by learning the language you can enjoy these too.
+From gripping historical dramas to over-the-top dating shows, there’s something for every taste.

 The 2015 drama, Nirvana In Fire is the latest show to capture the attention of the Chinese audience.
 The show is an epic tale about a young man seeking revenge for a conspiracy that labelled his family as traitors and has been hailed as the Chinese Game of Thrones.